xiaomin0322/elasticsearch-file-heat-synonym/README.md

-File watcher synonym for ElasticSearch
+File heat synonym for ElasticSearch
 ======================================

-The file watcher synonym plugin adds a synonym token filter that reloads the synonym file at given intervals (default 60s).
+The file heat synonym plugin adds a synonym token filter that reloads the synonym file at given intervals (default 60s).

 Example: